4/24/2015

 “We provide truthful information without emotion or influence from the medical establishment, pharmaceutical industry, national organizations, special interest groups or government agencies.”
 Charles B Simone, M.MS., M.D.

-Lawrenceville, NJ (Dr Simone) – People with blood types A, B, or AB have a greater risk for developing coronary heart disease when compared to those with blood type O.
+Lawrenceville, NJ (Dr Simone) – People with blood types A, B, or AB have a greater risk for developing coronary heart disease and autoimmune disease when compared to those with blood type O.

 Blood type AB – 4% of the population – 23% increased risk